Georgia, Tbilisi, March 11 / Trend N. Kirtzkhalia /

-Georgian Energy Minister Kakha Kaladze and SOCAR president Rovnag Abdullayev opened the first SOCAR filling station in Tbilisi.
+Georgian Energy Minister Kakha Kaladze and SOCAR president Rovnag Abdullayev opened a new gas pipeline in the village of Fakhrali, in the Bolnisi region (Kvemo Kartli, eastern Georgia).

 Do you have any feedback?
 Contact our journalist at firstname.lastname@example.org